-DETROIT - The man who bought the Pontiac Silverdome for the bargain price of $583,000 has picked up another Detroit landmark that was in foreclosure.
+DETROIT -Silverdome for the bargain price of $583,000 has picked up another Detroit landmark that was in foreclosure.

 The Penobscot Building, which is on the National Register of Historic Places, had lapsed into foreclosure.
 Toronto-based businessman Andreas Apostolopoulos bought the 1905 Beaux-Arts style building for $4 per square foot.